-If you’ve got a big red ring around Thursday 17 August you will know that A Level results day is fast approaching.
 A common question asked by students is what is Clearing like?
-To help you out, we’ve asked Amanda Stewart, Dion Jones, Sophie Prescott and Sophie Smith, who came through Clearing last year, how it worked for them.
+To help you out, we’ve asked LLB students Amanda Stewart, Dion Jones, Sophie Prescott and Sophie Smith, who came through Clearing, how it worked for them.

-Amanda: I had a different course to start, but law had always been my first choice and I wanted to change.
+Amanda: I had chosen a different course to start with, but law had always been what I really wanted to do, so I wanted to change.

 Dion: I’d received an offer from ULaw, which I listed as my second choice.
-I’d decided after an open day that I wanted to go there instead of my first choice.
+I decided after an open day that I wanted to go here instead of my first choice.

-Amanda: I rang ULaw Clearing and was invited to attend an open evening a few days later.
+Amanda: I called the ULaw Clearing hotline (0808 301 9834) and was invited to attend an open evening a few days later.
 The open evening really cemented my decision.
-So, after chatting with the Centre Director, I sent my results to the University and received my offer within 48 hours.
+After chatting with the Centre Director, I sent my results to the University and received my offer within 48 hours.